 Experience the vibrant history of the Harlem Renaissance in DC on this engaging walking tour.
 Discover the music, literature, and cultural impact of African Americans in U Street NW.
 Join us on the 3rd Sunday of the month at 2pm!

-- Right Proper Brewing Company - Located at the site of Frank Holliday’s Pool Hall, where Duke Ellington began exploring ragtime and jazz piano.
+- Right Proper Brewing Company - Located at the former site of Frank Holliday’s Pool Hall, where Duke Ellington began exploring ragtime and jazz piano.

 - Bohemian Caverns - Once a jazz icon, Bohemian Caverns was a must-visit during U Street’s era as DC’s “Black Broadway.”